 That failure didn’t stop his dream.
-Five long years went by before he creating his next successful cartoon called Oswald the Rabbit.
+Five long years went by before he created his next successful cartoon called Oswald the Rabbit.
 The distributor that he was working with on this project took ownership of his creation and hired artists’ right from underneath him.
 Another hurdle this young man had to overcome to fulfill his dream.
 Many people would have hung up the towel by this point.
-Instead of quitting he became stronger and more driven.
+Instead of quitting he became more assertive and more driven.

 A year went by and he created another cartoon character that he had high hopes for.
 He was told that it would never work.
 It took him 16 years before he caught his big break.

-He is the creator of the first full length animation movie and was an overnight success with Snow White and the Seven Dwarfs.
+He is the creator of the first full-length animated movie and was an overnight success with Snow White and the Seven Dwarfs.